Administrative divisions of Taiwan: Changes to divisions

 There has been some criticism of the current administrative scheme as being inefficient and not conducive to regional planning.
 In particular, most of the administrative cities are much smaller than the actual metropolitan areas, and there are no formal means for coordinating policy between an administrative city and its surrounding areas.
+The 1980s and 1990s saw proposals to merge Kaohsiung and Taipei cities with their counties of the same name, although these proposals did not end up being implemented.

 Before 2008, the likelihood of consolidation was low.
 Many of the cities had political demographics which were very different from their surrounding counties, making the prospect of consolidation highly politically charged.
 For example, while the Kuomintang argued that combining Taipei City, Taipei County, and Keelung City into a metropolitan Taipei region would allow for better regional planning, the Democratic Progressive Party argued that this was merely an excuse to eliminate the government of Taipei County, which it had at times controlled, by swamping it with votes from Taipei City and Keelung City, which tended to vote Kuomintang.

 On 1 October 2007, Taipei County was upgraded to a quasi-municipality (準直轄市) on the same level as Kaohsiung City and Taipei City.
 This allowed the county to have the organizational and budgetary framework of a de jure municipality, but it was still formally styled as a county.
 Taichung County and Tainan City lobbied the central government for similar status.
 Taoyuan County was also upgraded to a quasi-municipality on 1 January 2011, as its population was above 2 million on the date of elevation.

 Under President Ma Ying-jeou's administration, the central government has reorganized more counties and cities.
 Four mergers and promotions were approved in 2009 and became effective on 25 December 2010 and one more became effective on 25 December 2014.